mbrubeck/fast-rust/src/000-start.md

 by <a rel="author" href="https://limpet.net/mbrubeck">Matt Brubeck</a>

+## About

 This is a work-in-progress book about how to write fast and efficient programs with the [Rust programming language][rust].
-To begin reading, use the arrow to the right, the table of contents to the left, or the arrow keys on your keyboard to navigate between chapters.
+To begin reading, use the arrow button on this page, the table of contents to the left, or the arrow keys on your keyboard to navigate between chapters.

 ## Contributing